najiyahwilliamson/FinalProject/README.md

 # Final Document

 The FinalProjectSpells.Rmd will be the report produced by the 5 Rscript files located in the code folder.
 To build this report, run the Makefile in this repository.
+To synchronize the project's package library with the versions recorded in renv.lock, be sure to type "make restore" into the bash terminal.
+This uses renv::restore() to install the required packages and ensure your own environment matches the project configuration.

 `FinalProjectSpells.Rmd`
 - read data, tables, and figures from `output/` folder